+emphasis on the effective communicat emphasis on the effective communication of insights using appropriate media.

+Prerequisites:

+Formal: CC 504 is recomm nended

-Ollination of the first in the need of CSR and documentary mining
+Recommended: Interest in the field d of CSR and documentary filming

-Obligatory registration: yes Further Information on the registration: "Student Portal", Website of the Chair
+Obligatory registration: yes Further Information on the registration: "Student Portal", Website of the Chair (more information about the registration process is available here)

-·

 Courses Hours per week Self-study

 Lecture/Exercise 2 10

 ECTS in total 6

 Form of assessment Creating a video documentary that will be graded

 Preliminary course work Presence during the in-class sessions

 Lecturer/Person in charge Prof. Dr. Laura Marie Edinger-Schons

 Duration of module 1 semester

-Offering Fall semester and Spri ng semester
+Offering Fall semester and Spring semester

 Language The class contents and materials will be provided in English language.
 However, please be aware that some potential interview partners for the videos may not be able to speak English, and that hence data collection may be more difficult for international students who do not speak German.

 Learning Goals LG 4

 Grade graded

 Range of application M.Sc.
 MMM, M.Sc.
-M Econ., M.Sc.
+MMBR, M.A.
+K&W, M.Sc.
+Econ., M.Sc.
 Bus.
-Inf.
-MBR, M.A.
-K&W, M.Sc. , M.Sc.
+Inf., M.Sc.
 Bus.
 Edu.